paulcsmith/up/README.md

   isn't working (oops, forgot to run `docker-compose build`).
 * **Simple setup & installation**.

-> *Note that Up will not stop and rebuild already running contains.
+> Note that Up will not automatically rebuild containers that are running.
 You must
 > stop them first.
 Then when you run any Up command it will rebuild the image.

 ## Installation